HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Experiments and Results

 The last set of simulation experiments tests collision avoidance.
 For simplicity, the obstacle is virtual and is perceived without noise, omitting the influence of sensor data processing on the results.
-All three experiments are based on Exp 2 and they differ only in the direction of the obstacle --- 1) the obstacle moves along the movement, i.e., in the y-axis direction (Exp 5-1); 2) the obstacle moves towards the robot, i.e., in the x-axis direction (Exp 5-2); 3) the obstacle falls in the z-axis direction (Exp 5-3).
-In this case, \textit{Cart} is not included in the comparison because it cannot handle obstacles. \textit{React} is also omitted because it was outperformed even in experiments without obstacles.
-Furthermore, more restrictive repulsive vectors were used instead of linear inequality constraints that allow motions in tangential directions.
-Therefore, we compare only \textit{HARMONIOUS} and \textit{NEO}.
+All three experiments are based on Exp 2 and differ only in the direction of the obstacle: 1) the obstacle moves along the movement, i.e., in the y-axis direction (Exp 5-1); 2) the obstacle moves towards the robot, i.e., in the x-axis direction (Exp 5-2); 3) the obstacle falls in the z-axis direction (Exp 5-3).
+In this case, \textsl{Cart} is not included in the comparison because it cannot handle obstacles. \textsl{React} is also omitted because it was outperformed already in the experiments without obstacles.
+More restrictive repulsive vectors were used instead of linear inequality constraints that allow motions in tangential directions.
+Therefore, we compare only \textsl{HARMONIOUS} and \textsl{NEO}.
 Figure~\ref{fig:exp5} shows the fraction of targets reached during the experiment, the fraction of QP problems successfully solved during the experiments, and the distance between the obstacle and the closest point of the robot, where we assume that a distance of less than 25 mm is too dangerous.
 There is no significant difference between controllers when the obstacle moves along the robot's movement (Exp 5-1).
-On the other hand, the obstacle moving towards the robot (Exp 5-2) is problematic for \textit{NEO}.
+On the other hand, the obstacle that moves towards the robot (Exp 5-2) is problematic for \textsl{NEO}.
 Half of the time, the targets are not reached within a time limit and the controller cannot solve the QP problem in almost 40 \% runs.
-Furthermore, the small distances between the robot and the obstacle sometimes lead to collisions.
-As opposed to \textit{NEO}, \textit{HARMONIOUS} has no problem with collisions or reaching in this experiment.
-Our solution also works adequately in Exp 5-3. \textit{NEO} did not reach all targets within the time limit, but the distance to an obstacle is safe.
+Furthermore, small distances between the robot and the obstacle sometimes lead to collisions.
+Unlike \textsl{NEO}, \textsl{HARMONIOUS} has no problem with collisions or reaching in this experiment (see video S1 in Multimedia Materials).
+Our solution also works adequately in Exp 5-3. \textsl{NEO} did not reach all targets within the time limit, but the distance to an obstacle is safe.